IrisBox/gewit-hring/_posts/2024-07-28-AngleseyAbbey.md

 ---
 ***Making new friends on a walk around Anglesey Abbey.
 Looking up, around and on.
 A visual essay walk.***

+I was inspired to undertake this walk after reading Rebecca Solnit's chapter *'Labyrinths and Cadillacs'* in her book *'Wanderlust'*:
+> *“Many gardens were sculpture gardens, […] whole spaces that could be read, making the garden as much an intellectual space as the library.
+> […] in the space and time of the walk and its encounter with the statuary, the story was in a sense retold just by being called to mind."*
+> (Solnit, 2022, p.
+74)[^1]

 ### 1)
 Three summer flowers and a butterfly in the Winter Garden.